-Figure 39: Display - OSD setup screen.
+Figure 40: Display - OSD setup screen.

-Highlighting an item and pressing the I button toggles that item On and Off.
+Highlighting an item and pressing the 🖃 button toggles that item On and Off.
 When an item is On, there is a checkmark in the box beside it.
 The following items can be turned On or Off:

-- Remote Control The icon so displays when the DVR can be controlled by the infrared remote control. - Zoom The icon displays on the enlarged video. - Network The icon displays when the unit is connected to a network via Ethernet.
+- Remote Control The icon 🛜 displays when the DVR can be controlled by the infrared remote control. - Network The icon displays when the unit is connected to a network via Ethernet.
 The icon displays on each camera when audio communication is available between the DVR and a PC running RAS via Ethernet.
-The icon displays when VNC service is running. - Freeze & Sequence The icon 🏶 displays while in the Freeze mode, and the 🗇 displays while in the Sequence mode. - Screen Group The number of screen group displays. - Free Space The icon S displays when the DVR is in the Recycle mode, and the percentage of available storage space displays when the DVR is not in the Recycle mode. - Date/Time The current date and time information displays. - User Name The name of the current user logged in displays. - Background Panel The background panel at the bottom of the screen displays in black. - Camera No. The camera number displays at the top-left corner of each camera screen. - Camera Title The camera title displays at the top-left corner of each camera screen. - Record The record related icons display on each camera screen. - PTZ The icon P displays on each PTZ camera screen. - Text-In The text input strings display on the screen.
+The icon displays when VNC service is running. - Freeze & Sequence The icon of displays while in the Freeze mode, and the 🗂 displays while in the Sequence mode. - Screen Group The number of screen group displays when the DVR is not in the 4x4 display mode of the 16-channel DVR and 3x3 mode of the 8-channel DVR. - Free Space The icon S displays when the DVR is in the Recycle mode, and the percentage of available storage space displays when the DVR is not in the Recycle mode. - Date/Time The current date and time information displays. - User Name The name of the current user logged in displays. - Background Panel The background panel at the bottom of the screen displays in black. - Camera No. The camera number displays at the top-left corner of each camera screen. - Camera Title The camera title displays at the top-left corner of each camera screen. - Record The record related icons display on each camera screen. - Audio The icon displays on each camera screen for which the DVR can play live audio. - PTZ The icon P displays on each PTZ camera screen. - Text-In The text input strings display on the screen.
 You can adjust the Display Dwell time (sec.) for the text input strings displayed on the screen.